aws-powertools/powertools-lambda-python/docs/utilities/auth.md

 The optional `auth` extra includes PyJWT, cryptography, and urllib3.
 It adds no dependencies to the base installation.
 Build cryptography dependencies for your Lambda Python version and architecture; see [cross-platform builds](../build_recipes/cross-platform.md).
+The Powertools Layer retains urllib3 from the declared dependency range instead of relying on the runtime's copy.
+Applications pinning a different AWS SDK must validate that SDK's urllib3 requirements against the Layer or bundle a compatible dependency set.

 ### Protect an HTTP route